-While the Kithain know much about their wayward cousins, much of their information is often out of date, coming from sages and lore that existed before the Shattering.
+These accords range from alliances to simple non-aggres-sion treaties.
+Of the latter way ward cousins, much of their information is often out of date, coming from sages and lore that existed before the Shattering.
 The nobility, for example, knows the names and general traits of the clans of vampires from the 13th century, but the more recent bloodlines and politics are completely new to them.
 A sidhe might remember that a Ventrue should be received with the same dignity as a visiting noble, but would be much less likely to know how to receive a Daughter of Cacophony.
-This lack of experience with the current states of supernatural politics often makes it difficult for the nobility to deal with those creatures.
+This lack of experience with thecurrentstates of supernatural politics of ten makes it difficult for the nobility to deal with those creatures.
 Many commoners, notably the sluagh, have more of an idea about the lay of the land right now.
 It causes much amusement when the duke makes a faux pas in the presence of the local magi by asking where the Ahl-i-Batin are.